zekeriyasari/Causal.jl/docs/src/tutorials/algebraic_loops.md

 It this tutorial, we will simulate model consisting a closed loop feedback system.
 The model has an algebraic loop.

 ## Algebraic Loops
 An algebraic loop is a closed-loop consisting of one or more components whose outputs are directly dependent on their inputs.
 If algebraic loops exist in a model,  the simulation gets stuck because none of the components in the loop can generate output to break the loop.
 Such a problem can be broken by rearranging the model without algebraic loops, solving the feed-forward algebraic equation of the loop, or inserting a memory component with a certain initial condition anywhere in the loop.
-Jusdl provides all these loop-breaking solutions.
+Causal provides all these loop-breaking solutions.
 During the inspection stage,  in case they are detected, all the loops are broken.
 Otherwise, a report is printed to notify the user to insert memory components to break the loops.

 ## Breaking Algebraic Loops Automatically
-Before initializing and running the simulation, Jusdl inspects the model first.
+Before initializing and running the simulation, Causal inspects the model first.
 See [Simulation Stages](@ref) for more information of simulation stages.
 In case the they exist in the model, all the algebraic loops are tried to be broken automatically without requiring a user intervention.
 Consider the following model

 ```@raw html
 <center>